samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 ![BZR]({{ site.url }}/scrambledev/assets/images/BZR.png)

-This shows that the distance between any point normal to the aircraft that intersects A path determines the error (notice yellow normal line in video).
+This shows that the distance between any point normal to the aircraft that intersects a path determines the error (notice yellow normal line in video).
 The intersection point can be retrieved via [Bezier - Line intersection](https://pomax.github.io/bezierjs/) test.

 ## What's next